v3ceban/nvchad-config/README.md

   - If no `{}` is provided, the plugin works the same as `:s`
 - Can do much more, see `:h abolish` for usage info

+### Avante

+This is still work in progress, and [Avante](https://github.com/yetone/avante.nvim) can be disabled by commenting the corresponding lines in `plugins.lua`.
+As plugin matures it can potentially replace [CopilotChat](https://github.com/CopilotC-Nvim/CopilotChat.nvim) and, possibly, [Copilot](https://github.com/github/copilot.vim) itself.
+To use with anything other than Copilot, API keys need to be set in environment variables (e.g. `OPENAI_API_KEY="your key"`).

 ### Copilot

 Enables Copilot integration and quick commands